FindMySchool LogoFindMySchool

 Yes.
 The school signposts wraparound childcare delivered by independent providers, including a breakfast club starting at 7.30am and after-school care running until 5.30pm.

 Reception applications are made through Bristol City Council rather than directly to the school.
-For the September 2026 intake, the published application deadline was 15 January 2026, with offers issued on 16 April 2026.
+For the September 2027 intake, the published application deadline is 15 January 2027, with offers issued on 16 April 2027.

-Year 6 families apply through Bristol’s coordinated secondary admissions route, with a deadline of 31 October for September entry in the published guidance.
+Year 6 families apply through Bristol’s coordinated secondary admissions route and should check the current deadline for September entry in the published guidance.
 Parents are advised to check each secondary’s admissions criteria and any supplementary form requirements.

 Get in touch with the school directly